Gucangqing/COMP2113course-project/README.md

 If the knight is still alive after beating the dragon and answer the princess's question correctly, the player wins the game.

 3. Features
+Our game will be a text-based adventure game.
+The player can tell his or her current situations through texts and make several actions to reach their final goal.
+This game will be a PvE game with player and NPC take turns to fight.
+A.Player's situation and actions generating
+  The function will be able to calculate and store the current situations of the player.
+For example, for the HP of the player, every actions he made will possible affect his HP.
+Regarding different action commands, we'll call different calculation function to increase or decrease or do no change to the player's HP, and returned the new value to the main memory.
+The player will also be provided with a list of actions he could do when he call's out either the main menu or fighting menu and so on.
+Different action commands will lead to several funtions to achieve different goals.
+B.Game NPC's situation and actions generating
+  Each Game NPC will have his or her own list of functions and attributes.
+For example during the fight with the player, we'll provide a list of actions the NPC can do and randomly generating actions from their list.